B2C Rebranding Trust Design UI & UX User Testing Conversion Optimization Data Analysis

 The journey map captured the end-to-end experience, from discovering and considering the service to signing in, transferring money, managing payees, and reviewing transactions, with a focus on improving transparency and simplifying key processes.

-Mapping user actions, goals, pain points, and emotions at each stage revealed where the process felt unclear, time-consuming, or untrustworthy.
-These insights informed the redesign strategy, focusing on improving transparency, simplifying key workflows, and ensuring a consistent, mobile-first experience across devices.
+Mapping user actions, goals, problems, and emotions at each stage revealed where the process felt unclear, slow, or untrustworthy.
+These insights shaped the redesign strategy: improve transparency, simplify key workflows, and deliver a consistent, mobile-first experience across devices.

 Architecture